umbraco/UmbracoDocs/Reference/Events/Application-Startup.md

 * ExecuteWhenApplicationNotConfigured
 	* By default this is false but if you want these methods to fire even when the application is not configured you can override this property and return true
 * ExecuteWhenDatabaseNotConfigured
-	* By default this is false but if you want these methods to fire even if the database is not installed/ready then you can overrride this property and return true
+	* By default this is false but if you want these methods to fire even if the database is not installed/ready then you can override this property and return true

 ### IBootManager (EXPERT)